netdata/netdata/packaging/installer/methods/source.md

 1. Verify the release version that Netdata expects to be used by checking the contents of `packaging/go.d.version` in your Netdata sources.
 2. Obtain the sources for that version by either:
-    -   Navigating to https://github.com/netdata/go.d.plugin and donwloading
+    -   Navigating to https://github.com/netdata/go.d.plugin and downloading
         and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
 3. Run `make` in the go.d.plugin source tree.